 Requirements for Graduation

 Catalogue Regulations, Policies and ProceduresIn addition to degree requirements outlined below, undergraduate and graduate students are also subject to current catalogue regulations, policies and procedures.
-Examples include, but are not limited to, the policy on the grade of incomplete and continuous enrollment for graduate students.
+Examples include, but are not limited to, the policies on the grades of incomplete (IN), missing grade (MG) and continuous enrollment for graduate students.
 Unlike degree requirements, changes in regulations, policies and procedures are immediate and supersede those in any prior catalogue.

 Graduation DateA student will be awarded the graduation date for the term in which degree requirements, including submission of supporting documents, have been met.
 Although course work may have been completed in a prior term, the degree will be awarded only for the term for which all academic and administrative requirements have been fulfilled.
 Application for the degree is a requirement for all graduate degrees.
-Students wishing to change the degree date from that indicated on the Degree Progress Summary Report or the STARS Report should file a Change of Information card with the revised degree date.
-The cards are available in the Degree Progress Department in JHH 010.
+Students wishing to change the degree date from that indicated on the STARS report should file a Change of Information card with the revised degree date.
+The cards are available in the Degree Progress Department in Hubbard Hall 010.
 Degrees are not awarded retroactively.

 Discontinued Degree ProgramsStudents pursuing major programs which the university discontinues will be allowed to complete them within a specified time limit.
 The time limit will be specified at the point of discontinuance of a major program and begins at that point.
 It is determined according to the student's progress toward degree completion and will not exceed five years for any student.

 Degree RequirementsAll graduate students must meet both university degree requirements and those degree requirements specific to their program of study to receive an advanced degree.
 University degree requirements consist of grade point averages, unit, residence and time limit requirements.
 Degree requirements specific to a student's program of study consist of course, examination and research requirements.
 University degree requirements and degree requirements specific to the program of study are collectively defined as degree requirements.
 Graduate students may elect to follow (a) the degree requirements in the catalogue current for the semester of their admission to the degree program or (b) degree requirements in subsequent catalogues as long as they are continuously enrolled (see Continuous Enrollment).
 However, they may not mix catalogues.
-Graduate students who discontinue their enrollment without a leave of absence approved by the dean of the pertinent academic unit (see Leave of Absence) will be subject to the degree requirements in effect for the semester of their readmission to the program.
-Students requesting exceptions should petition the dean of that unit.
+Graduate students who discontinue their enrollment without a leave of absence approved by the dean of the degree program (see Leave of Absence) will be subject to the degree requirements in effect for the semester of their readmission to the program.
+Students requesting exceptions to the catalogue year should petition the dean of the degree program.

 Time Limit for Degree CompletionStudents must maintain satisfactory progress toward their stated degree objective at all times.
 Progress is measured from the beginning of the first course at USC applied toward a specified degree, and all requirements for that degree must be completed within a specified time.
 The maximum time limit allowed for each degree is considerably greater than what is needed to complete all requirements.
 Departments may set more stringent time limits than those specified in this section.